 Many governments operate debt relief programs that give consumers bankruptcy protection or write off consumer debt in times of crisis.
-The economic trade-offs associated with such programs are well-understood: debt relief helps individuals in financial trouble and improves the overall financial health of the economy, but at the cost of creating moral hazard and diverting public funds from other purposes or adding to public debt.
+The economic trade-offs associated with such programs are well-understood: debt relief helps individuals in financial trouble and improves the overall financial health of the economy, but at the cost of creating moral hazard and diverting public funds from other purposes or adding to public debt (e.g., Dobbie et al. 2017; Karlan et al. 2019; Exler and Tertilt 2020).
 The political consequences, in contrast, are not well-understood.
-Yet, debt relief is highly political and shares many features with the traditional tools of distributive politics routinely used by political parties to sway or mobilize voters to support them: debt relief bestows a (private) benefit to those who get it and the introduction of new or reformed debt relief programs can be timed to match the election cycle.
+Yet, debt relief is highly political and shares many features with the traditional tools of distributive politics routinely used by political parties to sway or mobilize voters to support them: debt relief bestows a (private) benefit to those who get it and the introduction of new or reformed debt relief programs can be timed to match the election cycle (e.g., Faraz and Rockmore 2020; Delatte et al. 2023).
 This paper studies the political consequences of debt relief.
 We ask whether debt relief can influence the outcome of high-stake elections, and, if so, what does it cost to win?